Introduction

 .

 11. Check the bulb function after a bulb is changed.
+Switch on the relevant light and confirm that it illuminates steadily, without flickering, warning messages, or an uneven light pattern.

 12. After every bulb replacement in the front of the vehicle, have the headlight adjustment checked by an authorized Volkswagen dealer or authorized Volkswagen Service Facility.
 Volkswagen recommends contacting an authorized Volkswagen dealer or authorized Volkswagen Service Facility.
+Correct adjustment is important because even a working bulb can cause glare or poor road illumination if the headlight aim is no longer accurate.

 WARNING